ncue-e107/self_scheduling/README.md

-# 🚀 PBT-Ray-Scheduler: Adaptive Resource Allocation for Population-Based Training
+# 🚀 PBT-Ray-Scheduler: A Hybrid Static-Dynamic Scheduling Framework for Efficient Hyperparameter Optimization on Heterogeneous Systems

 This project implements an advanced distributed **Population-Based Training (PBT)** framework using **Ray** for high-performance hyperparameter optimization.
-It features two novel adaptive scheduling strategies—**ERA** (Exponential Resource Allocation) and **ETA** (Execution Time-aware Allocation)—and includes a specialized **Garbage-Collecting/Pruning Allocation (GPA)** mechanism to dynamically retire underperforming nodes.
+It features two novel adaptive scheduling strategies—**ERA** (Exponential Resource Allocation) and **ETA** (Execution Time-aware Allocation)—and includes a specialized **retire(GPA)** mechanism to dynamically retire underperforming nodes.

 ## 🌟 Key Features